Psychosis (album)

 Psychosis is the fourth studio album by American heavy metal band Cavalera Conspiracy.
-Released on November 17, 2017, it was released through Napalm Records.
+It was released on November 17, 2017, through Napalm Records.
 It is their last record with guitarist Marc Rizzo.
-Insane and Spectral War have both been released as singles from the album.
-The album was produced by Arthur Rizk, who also performed bass and synth on the record.
+"Insane" and "Spectral War" were released as singles.
+The album was produced by Arthur Rizk, who performed bass and synth on the record.
+As of 2023, none of the album’s tracks have been played live.

 Track listing

 All songs written by Max Cavalera, Igor Cavalera and Marc Rizzo.